What is the Easiest Crochet Stitch for a Blanket?

-Below we’ll go over a few stitches that are guaranteed to create a blanket that will be quick to work up but also pleasing to the eye.
+Instead of only one easy crochet stitch for a blanket, below we’ll go over a few stitches that are guaranteed to create a blanket that will be quick to work up but also pleasing to the eye.
 One thing each has in common is that they use the double crochet stitch.

 Is a Double Crochet Stitch the Easiest for a Blanket?

 One of the easiest stitches to use to make a beautiful and quick blanket is the double crochet stitch.
 It’s a sturdy stitch that when worked up with a thicker weight yarn will take up more room than a thinner worsted weight yarn which means you will have a beautiful blanket done faster.